-

 Yes, the top speed of the wagon is 3.5 miles per hour, which is the average walking pace.
 The wagon starts off gradually when you hit the thumb throttle to get to your walking speed safely.
 When the thumb throttle is released, the wagon comes to a stop.
 The wagon will travel at a constant speed down hills and will slow down when you adjust the throttle down.
 There are no exposed mechanical or electrical components, so there is no chance of being injured that way.

 The wagon is weather-resistant but not waterproof.
 It cannot be submerged in water and continue to work.
 It is weather-resistant, so it's okay if you get caught out in the rain.
-The wagon can be hosed down to clean but avoid spraying water on the electronic controls.
+The wagon can be hosed down to clean, but avoid spraying water on the electronic controls.

 Yes.
 The wagon comes mostly assembled.
 The only assembly required is to attach the front wheels, attach the handle, and put the railings on.